Somanathh/snake-pygame/Contributing.md

 Please adhere to the PEP 8 style guide when writing Python code.
 Use descriptive names and add comments to improve readability.
 Avoid hardcoding configurations whenever possible.
 Instead consider using constants or configuration files.
 Provide documentation in the form of comments or docstrings for functions, classes or significant sections of code.

 Licensing
-By making contributions to Wallpaper Generator you are agreeing that your work will be licensed under the projects [LICENSE]
+By making contributions to Snake game you are agreeing that your work will be licensed under the projects [LICENSE]

 Contact
 If you have any questions or need assistance don't hesitate to contact the maintainers through GitHub issues or, via email.

-Thank you for contributing to Todo Wallpaper Generator!
+Thank you for contributing to Snake game!